-But these frequencies may not be optimal for all situations.
+These frequencies, however, may not be optimal for all situations.
 Therefore, there is an option in the menu for customizing mobile band frequencies.

 - Select Edit Mobile Band from the Mode Settings Menu in the upper left corner of the screen or tap on the frequency range at the bottom of one of the bars.
 The Mobile Bands Edit dialog will appear. - 2.
-From this dialog, you can edit Start and Stop frequencies of each range.
-Tap the frequency that you wish to edit.
+From this dialog, Start and Stop frequencies of each range can be edited.
+Tap the frequency to be edited.
 Frequency bands cannot overlap.
 If a Start or Stop frequency is edited so that it overlaps another band, the affected frequencies will be highlighted in red.
 The settings will require adjustment before they can be applied. - 3.
 Additionally, for each band there is an Enabled checkbox.
 When this checkbox is de-selected, the band will be removed from the display. - 4.
 Each band can also be given a custom name using the "Band Name/#" column.
 This name will appear above each band on the Mobile Bands screen. - 5.
-When you are finished making changes, select the "x" in the upper right corner of the dialog.
-A dialog box will ask you to confirm that you want to save the changes. - 6.
+When finished making changes, select the "x" in the upper right corner of the dialog.
+A dialog box will ask for confirmation of saving the desired changes. - 6.
 If any of the edits change the frequency order of the bands, use the Sort By Freq button to reorder the bands from the lowest frequency to the highest frequency. - 7.
 To return to the factory default values, select Restore Defaults from the bottom right of the dialog. - 8.
 To discard any changes made during the editing session, select Clear Changes from the bottom right of the dialog.

-Saving / Recalling Mobile Band Configurations
+Saving/Recalling Mobile Band Configurations

-The MESA allows you to save custom mobile band configurations and recall them at a later time.
+The MESA allows custom mobile band configurations to be saved and recalled for a later time.